 In anticipation for the season that never occurred, Skiing magazine published the following assessment of Snow Bowl in its January 1975 issue – “Not as great a vertical as Great Gorge or Vernon Valley, Snow Bowl is nevertheless among New Jersey’s major ski areas by virtue of its many goings-on.
 From the time the Konditoria [restaurant] opens at 9 a.m. till the Rusty Hinge Tavern creaks closed at 3 a.m. the next morning, there’s always something happening at Snow Bowl.
 Skiing begins at 8:30 weekends and holidays and at 9 on weekdays, and it continues nonstop until 11 p.m., seven nights a week.
 The multi-level lodge, the center of much of the area’s activity, has almost as many restaurants as there are trails, as well as a ski shop and boutique.
 Skiers enjoy the wide, picnic table-bedecked sundecks and the swimming pool and tennis courts, particularly during mild mid-winter warm spells.
 Orange and purple chairs zip up the main slope complex… and novices remain untrammeled by the skiers descending from above.”

 In the ensuing years, the land which was once Snow Bowl has been incorporated into Mahlon Dickerson Reservation, the largest park in the Morris County Parks System.
-A few ruins of the old ski area can still be found on the property and, though skiing is prohibited by the county, some enthusiasts make use of the ungroomed former slopes with snowboards or sleds.
+A few ruins of the old ski area can still be found on the property if you look carefully.
 However, it isn’t hard to find locals with fond memories of Snow Bowl, a real ski resort just four air miles from Lake Hopatcong.